scarnyc/scarnyc/README.md

 - 📈 Former Sr. PM at **Grubhub** (28M DAU homepage personalization), **Acxiom** (DaaS), and **Data Scientist at Healthfirst** ($24M+ revenue impact via Risk Adjustment NLP platform).

 - 🎓 100+ technical certifications including DataCamp's [Designing Agentic Systems with LangChain](https://www.datacamp.com/statement-of-accomplishment/course/a4a6ec71cec838f8316e13c0d79b75e89becccf7)

-❝With everything happening in the world, I know how easy it is to put yourself last.
-But the truth is, your mindset shapes your success.❞

-Let's get to work ~

 ### Let's connect!